Online Structure Alignment Resources (April 2005;

 Performance:

-The resulting web page shows the superposition in a Jmol window
+the resulting web page shows the superposition in a Jmol window

 and a sequence alignment.
 The sequence alignment can be downloaded